-Quieter, cheaper, and a lot easier to clean they’re a must-have in any kitchen, and ideal if you don’t want to take out your electric juicer and have to deal with it.
+Quieter, cheaper, and a lot easier to clean manual juicers are a must-have in any kitchen and ideal if you don’t want to take out your electric juicer and have to deal with it.

 But with so many different types to choose from it can be hard to know what one to go for.
 That’s where I come in.

-I’ve written up this buyer’s guide so you know exactly what to look for when you’re buying a manual juicer and I’ve reviewed all my favorite models that are available online.
+I’ve written up this buyer’s guide so you know exactly what to look for when you’re buying the best manual juicer and I’ve reviewed all my favorite models that are available online.